smaht-dac/pipelines-docs/docs/pipelines/duplicates_illumina.md

 Arguments:

 - *-\-optical_dup_pix_dist*: maximum offset between two duplicate clusters to consider them optical duplicates.
-For structured flow cells (NovaSeq, HiSeq 4000, X), the pipeline currently uses 2500.
+For structured flow cells (NovaSeq, HiSeq 4000, X), the pipeline uses 2500.

 *Note: The actual implementation of the above command in the pipeline is more complex to support distributed execution, but functionally equivalent.*